claudiosousa/PersistenceOfVisionGlobe/README.md

 POV

-Files on the Globe Persistance of Vision Project [https://goo.gl/w6Ecz0]
+Files on the [Persistance of Vision Globe](https://goo.gl/w6Ecz0) Project